Menu

 Final: task='Deploy to staging', priority=1

-The reviewer bumped priority from 3 to 1 before the execute step kicked off. update_state() patches the saved state in place.
-The next node sees the updated values right away.
+The person bumped the priority from 3 to 1 before the job ran. update_state() writes straight to the saved state.
+The next node sees the new value.

 Exercise 2: Content Moderation with Selective Routing

 Build a content moderation graph.
-The analyze node sorts a comment into “safe”, “flagged”, or “blocked”.
-Safe comments publish right away.
-Blocked comments get dropped.
-Flagged comments pause for human review via interrupt(), where the reviewer can approve or reject.
+The analyze node classifies a comment as “safe”, “flagged”, or “blocked”.
+Safe comments publish directly.
+Blocked comments get discarded immediately.
+Flagged comments pause for human review via interrupt(), where the human can approve or reject.

 Hint 1

-Define a state with comment, classification, and decision fields.
-Use a conditional edge after the analyze node to route by classification.
+Define a state with `comment`, `classification`, and `decision` fields.
+Use a conditional edge after the analyze node to route based on classification.

 Hint 2